 On 1st January 2018, UTZ (hereafter Stichting Rainforest Alliance or the "Foundation") merged with Rainforest Alliance Inc., both consolidated under a newly formed parent company named Rainforest Alliance Holding Inc., a US nonprofit.
-The merger was driven by the Board's collective vision to have greater environmental and social impact, and to be a stronger partner to the many stakeholders with whom we work.
-A new standard, in which a new chain of custody, a new fee structure, and a new labeling policy for companies sourcing certified products, will be developed.
-We plan to publish and implement a new combined certification standard by end of 2020, until which time there will be two certification standards and programs (Rainforest Alliance and UTZ).
+The merger was driven by our collective vision to have greater environmental and social impact, and to be a stronger partner to the many stakeholders with whom we work.
+The merger reduced the complexity of the certification process for producers that worked with both previous standards and programs and increased efficiency and flexibility.
+A new combined standard, with a new chain of custody, a new fee structure, and a new labeling policy for companies sourcing certified products, was launched in July 2020.
+However, the UTZ standard and the RA standard remained in place in 2020 until we begin auditing against the new combined Rainforest Alliance Standard in 2021.